Posted February 25, 2021

 You’re offering a job, so why aren’t you getting applications?
-You need to figure out why you people are not applying to your ad or showing up to interviews.
+You need to figure out why people are not applying to your ad or showing up to interviews.

-It is likely a combination of things:
+It is likely a combination of the following 9 problems:

-- Think about your audience: job seeking is exhausting.
 Many job hunters have dealt with unresponsive, perhaps unscrupulous recruiters, so don’t add to their difficulties.
 Be prompt, be honest, and whether positive or negative, be responsive.

-- Maybe you are the problem!
 Just as you should never send an email without spell checking, or with links that you have not personally double-checked, beware that one typo could turn your ad to toast.
 Review your job ad to be sure all the information, job opening, location, contact information, and any links are all complete and correct.

-- Be a standout!
-Detail why your office is a great place to work.
 Clearly explain what this employee will be doing, and how she or he will fit into your office workflow.
 Think a little more broadly than just a daily routine, what can they expect to accomplish professionally, and personally?

-- Include relevant keywords.
 Everything first depends on job hunters finding you via an Internet search, so make sure you are using the language they will be using to find you, for each specific job opening and for the dental industry.

-- Diversity solves problems faster.
 Being able to attract employees with a mix of age, gender, and ethnicity means your practice can be all the more encompassing.

-- Use an already vital office resource, your current employees.
 They may know someone or know someone who knows someone, who would be perfect for the job.
 And they can be great cheerleaders, with firsthand knowledge of what your office can provide.

-- A bad reputation will trickle out to the community, so don’t get a bad rep in the first place.
+A bad reputation will trickle out to the community, so don’t get a bad rep in the first place.
 Respect all your applicants.
 Keep them informed in a timely way.
 Don’t ever be so unresponsive or cavalier that your office is known on the job-seeking grapevine as a place you wouldn’t want to work.

-- Don’t just brag about your workplace, support it with facts.
+Don’t just brag about your workplace, support it with facts.
 A snippet of a testimonial, a list of recent awards or accolades, (a newspaper or industry magazine profile of your office or an employee?
 Voted “Best of” in your city magazine?)
 Or is there a potent fact or figure that can bolster your claims about a good working environment?

-- Guessing is never fun!
+Guessing is never fun!
 Tell me exactly what you want me to do to make this connection.
 Call, or don’t call.
 We’ll follow up with you, or you follow up with us in an email in 7 days.
 Include references and certifications, or wait until you get called in for an interview.

-- Be flexible, and go the extra mile if you’ve got a good vibe about a candidate.
+Be flexible, and go the extra mile if you’ve got a good vibe about a candidate.
 Getting the right person for a job is a big investment for your office and for a prospective employee.
 So if a job prospect looks quite promising, but already works a full-time job, make it possible to meet early, late, or on a weekend when it’s time for a one on one talk.